pyproj4/pyproj/HOW_TO_RELEASE.md

 ### The wheels

-Most of the wheels are tested with each merge to main and uploaded to pypi on release in GitHub Actions.
-However, the arm64 wheels are built separately.
-This provides instructions for those wheels:
+The wheels are tested with each merge to main and uploaded to https://pypi.anaconda.org/scientific-python-nightly-wheels/simple in GitHub Actions.
+They are uploaded to pypi on pre-release and release in GitHub Actions.

-1. linux arm64: Update the PR at https://github.com/pyproj4/pyproj-wheels with the release tag & merge.
-The wheels will automatically upload to pypi when the CI runs succeed.
-2. macos arm64: Download the release wheel artifacts from the Cirrus CI build and upload manually to pypi.

 ### Verify conda-forge build is correct